harrypower/CHIPdocs/my_chip_software.md

     ```
     echo "A message from chip!" | mail -s "Test Mail" youremail.address@mail.com
     ```
-    Check you email for this test message!
+    Check your email for this test message!
 Note the above ssmtp installation does not need to be restarted after the setup so this test email should arrive soon!

+  * Test the mail with an attachment
+    ```
+    sudo touch /home/chip/testmail.txt
+    sudo echo "Some stuff in a file to attach to an email for testing!" > /home/chip/testmail.txt
+    sudo echo "Sending" | mail -s "New test" -a "/home/chip/testmail.txt" youremail.address@mail.com
+    ```
+    Check your email for this email and attachment!